AdobeDocs/experience-manager-65.nl-NL/help/forms/using/custom-appearance-widget-adaptive-form.md

 **** ClientLibA client-side bibliotheeksysteem in AEM client-side verwerking aangedreven door complexe JavaScript- en CSS-code.
 Zie Client-Side Libraries gebruiken voor meer informatie.

-**Toolkit** ArchetypeA Maven project templating defined as an original pattern or model for Maven projects.
+**** ArchetypeA Maven toolkit voor projectsjablonen die is gedefinieerd als een origineel patroon of model voor Maven-projecten.
 Voor meer informatie, zie Inleiding aan Archetypes.

 **User** ControlReference to the main element in a widget that contains the value of the field, and is used by the appearance framework for binding the custom widget UI with the adaptive form model.